 FINALLY averted in the newcomic series.
 Of course, it takes Negaduck LITERALLY seeing Launchpad doing Darkwing's laundry at a laundromat.
 And even after that, he admits to spending months casing the house to make sure...
 As well as admitting that he's annoyed he never thought of doing something like that intentionally before.

 The animated version of Morph from X-Men sometimes wore a jacket over his spandex and Rogue always did.

 As in the comic book, Superboy in Young Justice is very adamant about this, perhaps as a way to differentiate himself from Superman (of whom he is a clone).
 When Wonder Girl joins the cast in season 2, she's shown sporting an outfit consisting of a Wonder Woman T-shirt and a pair of athletic pants.

 Also while Harm wears a proper costume in the comics, his getup in the show consists of jeans, combat boots, and a Badass Long Coat.

-Likewise, the abductees who later get superpowers (three of whom are based on Samurai, El Dorado, and Apache Chief of the Superfriends, and the other one which is Static) wear normal clothing.
+Likewise, the abductees who later get superpowers (three of whom are based on Samurai, El Dorado, and Apache Chief of the Superfriends, and the other one who is Static) wear normal clothing.
 Since the bad guys already know what they look like, it's pointless to attempt a disguise.